figuremarkets/group-member-approval-smart-contract/README.md

 This smart contract provides a way for group members to assert, on chain, their intention to become a member of a [Provenance Blockchain Group](https://docs.cosmos.network/main/modules/group).

-This solves an issue in the groups module: any admin of any group can add a member to a group.
+This solves an issue in the groups module: any admin of any group can add a member to a group without their knowledge.
 In order to create an ecosystem that respects group member involvement, this grants group members the ability to explicitly state that they intended to become a member of a group.

 ## Contract Instantiation